cxx7532706/tenorchem/README.md

 This is a project built for a factory for material management.
 Will have functions as:

-1. User authentication
+1. User authentication and authorization.

-2. Material type management
+2. Material type management.

-3. Material records (daily input)
+3. Material records (daily input).

 4. Report generating by types/time periods.